IlDiamante/SCP00/TermsOfService.md

 - Users must be over 14 years old;
 - Respectful and aware of the [Terms Of Service](https://discord.com/terms) and [Community Guidelines](https://discord.com/guidelines) of Discord;
-- You have read these terms and be aware that some commands are for the EXCLUSIVE use of `ΩMEGA-SCP`.
+- You have read these terms and be aware that some commands are for the EXCLUSIVE use of `SCP 00-Ω`.

 ## Content on `SCP 00-Ω`
 Unless otherwise specified or clearly recognizable, all content available on `SCP 00-Ω` is owned or provided by the `Owner` or its licensors.